lostb1t/replex/README.md

 - Works on every client/app not only plex web!
 - Plays nice with PMM (and without).

+This doesnt alter your plex data in anyway. it only alters outgoing api requests.
+All your collections or rows are not actually edited.

 ### Usage example

 _Make sure that the collections you want to merge have the same name in your different libraries as the merge happens by name.